Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 In the case of a half-bigon reduction the proof is similar and left to the reader. \end{proof}

-As one can see from the above proof, the hypothesis that a bigon reduction yields an admissible configuration is essential in Lemma~\ref{bigon-reduction-lemm}.
+As one can see from the above proof, the hypothesis that a bigon reduction yields an admissible dividing configuration is essential in Lemma~\ref{bigon-reduction-lemm}.
 The following example shows that this hypothesis does not always hold.

-\begin{exam} The dividing configuration in the left picture of Figure~\ref{divconf} contains a bigon (with points numbered~$1$ and~$2$ at the boundary) that cannot be reduced.
+\begin{exam} The dividing configuration in the left picture of Figure~\ref{divconf} contains a bigon (with corners marked~$1$ and~$2$) that cannot be reduced.
 The respective rectangles (see Figure~\ref{seifert}) are horizontally thin but a wrinkle reduction is not applicable since both rectangles contain boundary vertices of the diagram. \end{exam}

 \begin{lemm} Let~$D=(\delta_+,\delta_-)$ be an admissible dividing configuration on a surface~$F$, and let~$b$ be a bigon of~$\delta_+$ and~$\delta_-$ such that the reduction of~$b$ produces a non-admissible dividing configuration.
 Let also~$F_0$ be the connected component of~$F$ containing~$b$.
-Then at least one of the following holds: \begin{enumerate} \item for any realization~$(\Pi,\phi)$ of~$D$, the rectangular diagram of a link~$\partial\Pi$ admits an exchange move; \item for any realization~$(\Pi,\phi)$ of~$D$, the rectangular diagram of a link~$\partial\Pi$ is trivial, that is has the form~$\partial\{r\}$, where~$r$ is a rectangle; \item $F_0$ contains exactly two intersection points of~$\delta_+$ and~$\delta_-$, and~$F_0$ is homeomorphic to the sphere~$\mathbb S^2$. \end{enumerate} \end{lemm}
+Then at least one of the following holds: \begin{enumerate} \item for any realization~$(\Pi,\phi)$ of~$D$, the rectangular diagram of a link~$\partial\Pi$ admits an exchange move; \item for any realization~$(\Pi,\phi)$ of~$D$, the boundary~$\partial\Pi$ represents an unknot; \item $F_0$ contains exactly two intersection points of~$\delta_+$ and~$\delta_-$, and~$F_0$ is homeomorphic to the sphere~$\mathbb S^2$. \end{enumerate} \end{lemm}